vliz-be-opsci/VSDS-TestBed-Shacl-Validator/README.md

 # Building and running

 1. Build using `mvn clean package`.
-2. Once built you can run the application in two ways:
+2. Once built you can run the application using `mvn spring-boot:run`.
-  a.
-With maven: `mvn spring-boot:run`.
-  b.
-Standalone: `java -jar ./target/validator-VERSION.jar`.

 ## Live reload for development